 SCRAP’s unique and groundbreaking Sustainable Schools Program and its flagship EcoSnapshot Day brought environmental auditing across all aspects of the environment to schools from 2000 onwards showing the way on what a holistic environmental approach was all about.

-Currently we are innovating again with our Fertile Grounds Program which aims to continue work done over recent years in drought proofing our fields by aerating and fertilising fields and using subsurface irrigation and water tanks to reduce demand for water while keeping the fields playable.
-As we enter another drought period in 2015 -16 there will be huge need for this if Australia is to continue educating its future generations about healthy sporting activity.
+Over recent years we innovated again with our Fertile Grounds Program which aims to continue work done in drought proofing our fields by aerating, fertilising and using subsurface irrigation and water tanks to reduce demand for water while keeping the fields playable.
+As we enter more extreme drought periods there will be huge need for this if Australia is to continue educating its future generations about healthy sporting activity.

 Peter is a teacher by profession who helped found SCRAP in 1991 and who has lead the organisation ever since with a vision for better environmental outcomes and commitment.